-As lockdowns are removed and restrictions begin to loosen, international travel begins to resume.
+As lockdowns are lifted, and restrictions begin to loosen, international travel begins to resume.
 We've started to travel shorter distances, often with our own mode of transport.
 In addition to the sudden rise and fall in interest in local destinations, the Germans decided on Spain, Turkey, Egypt and Greece.

 In contrast to the situation in January 2021, where trips of up to two days were very popular, March 2021 has proven to be a harbinger of change.
 The pandemic's current state has contributed.
 In January, German tourists made use of early booking offers, planning trips of 7-14 days in advance for the spring and summer seasons.

 This is also confirmed by how reservations are made if we compare the figures with those from two years ago.
 Spontaneous business reservations or those related to last-minute offers has marginalized.
-The share of once very popular 15-60 day booking window has also dropped by an average of 35%.
+The share of the once very popular 15-60 day booking window has also dropped by an average of 35%.
 All this will likely return, although gradually.
 Now we plan more carefully and in advance.
 The change is entirely understandable.
 Good for everyone.

-Last year's data and this year's direction, which has been consistently confirmed month after month, has clearly shown that the travel market has the potential to regenerate quickly.
+Last year's data and this year's direction, which has been consistently confirmed month after month, have clearly shown that the travel market has the potential to regenerate quickly.
 Demand for backlogged travel is vast.
 People no longer want to wait for their dreams.
-They want to enjoy exploring the world and new adventures again.
+They want to enjoy exploring the world and having new adventures again.

 What awaits us soon?
 It promises to be a pleasant spring and hot summer.
 People willing to travel are growing by the number every day.
 More and more countries are opening up to tourists again.
 Nothing left but to get vaccinated and fly.